-Risk frequently follows opportunity for foreign business transactions.
-With the advancement of technology, along with innovation in ecommerce, it has become easier for companies to operate virtually, without geographical constraints.
+Risk frequently follows opportunities for foreign business transactions.
+With the advancement of technology, along with innovation in eCommerce, it has become easier for companies to operate virtually, without geographical constraints.

 Businesses that consistently invoice clients and deal in foreign currencies must make decisions that range from the frequency of invoice cycles, to how to bill, as well as which currency to use in billing.

-Making the right choices and implementing a strategy to streamline invoicing operations when working with international clients will help protect cash flow and business profits, despite regardless of the currency market volatility.
+Making the right choices and implementing a strategy to streamline invoicing operations when working with international clients will help protect cash flow and business profits, regardless of the currency market volatility.